MicrosoftDocs/quantum-docs/articles/concepts-multiple-qubits.md

 > [!NOTE]
 > This examples uses two qubits, but quantum entanglement is not limited to two qubits.
 In general it's possible that multiple-qubit systems share entanglement.

 Entangled qubits are correlated such that they cannot be described independently from each other.
-That is, whatever operation happens to the state of one qubit in an entangled pair, also effects to the state of the other qubit.
+That is, whatever operation happens to the state of one qubit in an entangled pair, also affects to the state of the other qubit.

 For a practical implementation, see the tutorial [exploring quantum entanglement with Q# and Azure Quantum](xref:microsoft.quantum.tutorial-qdk.entanglement).